Trafford Training Centre

-Development

-At the end of the 1990s, Manchester United manager Sir Alex Ferguson felt that the club's training ground, The Cliff (which had been in use since 1938), was inadequate as the Premier League entered the 21st century.
+Towards the end of the 1990s, Manchester United manager Sir Alex Ferguson increasingly felt that the club's training ground at The Cliff — which had been in continuous use since 1938 — would prove incapable of meeting the competitive requirements of the Premier League as it entered the 21st century.
 Ferguson was also unhappy about the lack of privacy at The Cliff, with journalists present on a daily basis, opposition team scouts able to watch training sessions, and supporters asking for autographs and photographs with players.
-The club's board set about finding a new location for their training ground, and purchased more than 100 acres of secluded land in Carrington – less than 10 mi from Old Trafford stadium – with a vision to transform it into a world-class sports training facility.
+The club's board set about finding a new location for their training ground, and purchased more than 100 acres of secluded land in Carrington – less than 10 mi from Old Trafford stadium.
 Construction began in 1999, with a budget of £22 million, of which £14 million was spent on the Main Building (first team) which opened in the summer of 2000, and a further £8 million spent on the Academy Facility, opening in the summer of 2002.
 A new £25 million medical and sports science facility was constructed on the grounds in 2013.
 This brought the total cost of construction to over £60 million.
 Approximately 300 people work at Carrington on a daily basis.

+On 8 August 2025, the club officially inaugurated the enhanced Trafford Training Centre, featuring major improvements in medical, sports science, and academy facilities.
+The £50 million upgrade was initiated by Sir Jim Ratcliffe and took 12 months to complete, being delivered “on time and within budget.”

 Facilities

 Main Building

 The Main Building, which houses the Manchester United first team, was opened in the pre-season of 2000.
 It comprises two levels.
 The ground floor includes; a large gymnasium, indoor running tracks, rehabilitation training hall, squash and basketball courts, weights room, 25-metre swimming pool, remedial and hydrotherapy pools, spa pool, jacuzzi, underwater treadmills, sauna and steam rooms, sunbeds (for Vitamin D), yoga rooms, administration and executive offices, seven team changing rooms, staff changing rooms, laundry rooms and five kit/boot rooms.
-The first floor includes; the first team manager's office (overlooking outdoor training pitches), manager's personal assistant office, assistant manager's office, coaches offices, match and opposition analysis suite, physiotherapy treatment rooms (with 10 physio beds), massage rooms, first aid station, doctor's office, physio's office (overlooking swimming pools, rehab hall, and weight room), classrooms, conference rooms, charity staff offices (Manchester United Foundation), restaurant seating over 100 people, player's lounge, recreation and games rooms, as well as an elevated, covered viewing gallery overlooking the outdoor pitches.
-The Main Building was extended and updated in 2013.
+The first floor includes; the first team manager's office (overlooking outdoor training pitches), manager's personal assistant office, assistant manager's office, coaches offices, match and opposition analysis suite, physiotherapy treatment rooms (with 10 physio beds), massage rooms, first aid station, doctor's office, physio's office (overlooking swimming pools, rehab hall, and weight room), classrooms, conference rooms, charity staff offices (Manchester United Foundation), restaurant seating over 100 people, players' lounge, recreation and games rooms, as well as an elevated, covered viewing gallery overlooking the outdoor pitches.
+The Main Building was extended and updated in 2013, and renovated in 2024-25.